What Do I Write? ... Essays for the U.S. Service Academies

 Review relevance prior to writing it

 With the outline completed, I recommend reviewing the relevance of the points you have written down.
 Does the military care?
 Is it relevant to your future as a cadet or midshipman?
 Have you included items around teamwork, leadership and engagement?
-Can I cover all of the essay prompts with these points?
+Do I cover all of the essay prompts with these points?

 One example I use with my students is chocolate chip cookies.
 You may be the best baker around and make some 'mean' cookies.
 But is the military evaluator going to care about this skill?
-On the other hand, baking cookies for a bake sale to raise money for a club or a charity, which you helped organize is very relevant!
+On the other hand, baking cookies for a bake sale to raise money for a club or a charity, which you helped organize, is very relevant!